How to Prepare for and Escape a House Fire

 Heavy smoke

-• Get low and crawl under any smoke to your exit - heavy toxic smoke and poisonous gases collect first along the ceiling.
+• Get low and crawl under any smoke to your exit - heavy toxic smoke and poisonous gases tend to accumulate near the ceiling.

 • If there is smoke blocking your door or first way out, use your second way out.